-The Dietary Guidelines for Americans provide advice on the foods and beverages that will help individuals develop a healthy diet, meet nutrition needs and prevent diet-related diseases.
-The guidelines also set the standards for federal feeding programs, such as the school breakfast and lunch programs, and nutrition education messages.
+The Dietary Guidelines for Americans (DGA) provide advice on the foods and beverages that will help individuals develop a healthy diet, meet nutrition needs and prevent diet-related diseases.
+The guidelines also set the standards for federal nutrition programs, such as the school breakfast and lunch programs, and nutrition education messages.

-The process for developing the 2020-2025 Dietary Guidelines for Americans is underway.
 Most of 2019 was devoted to collecting public comments as the advisory committee began gathering and reviewing extensive scientific literature.
-IDFA presented oral comments at the DGAC committee meeting in January, which you can view here.
-IDFA also submitted written comments—please review the comments here—with a focus on keeping three daily servings of dairy and a separate dairy category in recommended eating patterns.
+IDFA presented oral comments at the DGAC committee meeting in January 2020, which you can view here.
+IDFA also submitted written comments—you can view the comments here—with a focus on keeping three daily servings of dairy and a separate dairy category in recommended eating patterns.